The Art of Survival (album)

 The Art of Survival is the ninth studio album by British alternative rock band Bush.
 It was released on 7 October 2022 through BMG Records and follows the band's 2020 effort The Kingdom.
+The album's release was preceded by the lead single "More Than Machines", which reached No. 2 on the US Mainstream Rock charts, with the album itself charting within the Top 100 in Germany, Scotland and Switzerland, spawning two further singles: "Heavy Is the Ocean" and "All Things Must Change".